mrmps/SMRY/README.md

 # SMRY.ai

-**SMRY.ai**: Revolutionizing Twitter bio creation with the power of AI.
+**SMRY.ai**: Revolutionizing article reading and paywall bypass with the power of AI.
 This tool generates captivating Twitter bios, harnessing the advanced capabilities of OpenAI's ChatGPT API and the Vercel AI SDK.
 Experience seamless streaming and real-time responses with our edge computing approach.

 ## How it Works
 SMRY.ai integrates the [ChatGPT API](https://openai.com/api/) with the [Vercel AI SDK](https://sdk.vercel.ai/docs) to offer a streamlined, efficient bio generation process.
 By utilizing edge streaming, we ensure fast, responsive interactions.
 For insights into similar technologies, explore [RSC With Streaming](https://rsc-llm-on-the-edge.vercel.app/).